N%26R+work5.jpg

-Family Heirloom I , 2021, handmade wooden frame loom with nails, crochet poly-cotton fabric, handwoven family clothing, vinyl tiles, 10’ x 8’ This rug was conceived during the summer of 2018.
-The hands of my mother, and her best friends daught
+Family Heirloom I , 2021 Handmade wooden frame loom with nails, crochet poly-cotton fabric, handwoven family clothing, vinyl tiles, 10’ x 8’ This rug was conceived during the summer of 2018.
+The hands of my mother, and her best friends daughter a

 This rug was conceived during the summer of 2018.
 The hands of my mother, and her best friends daughter and granddaughter, had a part in its construction.
 These hands followed my mothers recovered knowledge of crocheting.